Thegillie/LAN-Untangle-Setup/README.md

 # LAN-Untangle-Setup
 Documentation and manual configuration of the untangle server for LAN.
+Created by David Gillispie, Kaleb Heinz